NeuroBench/system_benchmarks/ASC.md

 ## Task and Metrics

 After training a model using the training and validation set, the submitter will report test set accuracy, as well as latency and energy per inference on the system.
+The test split should not be used to train or tune the model, only the train and val splits.

 Audio samples will be processed in batch-size 1, in which one sample is processed at a time and the next sample is not processed until the previous one is finished.